Health Care Guide Information

 Share on FacebookShare on Twitter

-Lymphoma is a cancer of the body’s defense system or infection-fighting system called the lymphatic system, which consists of lymphocytes .lymphocyte when they grow abnormally or convert into cancer cells become out of control.
+Lymphoma is a cancer of the body’s defense system, or infection-fighting system called the lymphatic system, which consists of lymphocytes.
+When they grow abnormally or convert into cancer cells become out of control.
 These cells are in lymph nodes, bone marrow, and thymus glands.
-Moreover, when lymphoid cells turn into cancer cells, they accumulate in lymph nodes (making them swollen) thymus, and bone marrow, making the body susceptible to infections.
-The disease is then called lymphoma.
-Due to this patient starts showing symptoms.

 Table of Contents